 Table No. 5.1 : List of Ministerial Responsibilities in the United Kingdom (Contd.)
 Sl.No Minister Responsibilities Chair, Board of Trustees for Chequers and Dorneywood As Lord President of the Council, responsible for the work of the Privy Council office.
 Presides over meetings of The Privy Council, signs draft Orders of Council, exercises on behalf of Her Majesty The Queen the jurisdiction of Visitor in respect of 17 Universities, is ex-officio Trustee for the National Portrait Gallery, and is Government spokesperson in the Lords on Privy Council, equalities and human rights issues.
 As Lord President of the Council, one of six State Officer-holders who are ex-officio Commissioners of the Church of England.
 18 Secretary of State for Scotland The Scotland Office, headed up by the Secretary of State for Scotland, is part of the Ministry of Justice, based in Whitehall, London.
 The Office's key roles are to: represent Scotland's interests at Westminster; and act as guardian to the Devolution Settlement.
 19 Secretary of State for Transport The Department for Transport (DfT) has four Departmental strategic objectives which focus on the core areas of its business.
-These are to: Sustain economic growth and improved productivity through reliable and efficient transport networks.
-Improve the environmental performance of transport.
-Strengthen the safety and security of transport.
-Enhance access to jobs, services and social networks, including the most disadvantaged.
-The Secretary of State leads on: Overview of all policies Strategy Corporate issues 20 Chancellor of the Exchequer HM Treasury is the department responsible for formulating and putting into effect the UK Government's financial and economic policy.
+These are to: • Sustain economic growth and improved productivity through reliable and efficient transport networks. • Improve the environmental performance of transport. • Strengthen the safety and security of transport. • Enhance access to jobs, services and social networks, including the most disadvantaged.
+The Secretary of State leads on: • Overview of all policies • Strategy • Corporate issues 20 Chancellor of the Exchequer HM Treasury is the department responsible for formulating and putting into effect the UK Government's financial and economic policy.
 The Treasury's overall aim is to raise the rate of sustainable growth, and achieve rising prosperity, through creating economic and employment opportunities for all.
 The Chancellor of the Exchequer has overall esponsibility for the work of the Treasury.

-Table No. 5.1 : List of Ministerial Responsibilities in the Sl.No Minister Re 21 The Chief Secretary to the Treasury Leads on: Responsibility for public exand strategic planning; in pensions; efficiency and valinvestment; public service Treasury interest in devolu Child poverty, welfare reference the tax and benefit system Assist the Chancellor we economic, international and the service of the service of 23 Secretary of State for Wales The role of the Secretary of is to promote the devolution interests of Wales in policy promote government policies legislation giving specific powe to operate the constitutional Wales Act, 2006, to undertak with Royal matters.
-23 Secretary of State for Work and Pensions The Department for Work an delivering support and advice to people of working age, empl and disabled people.
-Its key a financially independent and t The Secretary of State has o pension matters as well as pul
+Table No. 5.1: List of Ministerial Responsibilities in the United Kingdom (Contd.)
+Sl.No Minister Responsibilities 21 The Chief Secretary to the Treasury Responsibility for public expenditure including Spending Reviews and strategic planning; in-year control; public sector pay and pensions; efficiency and value for money in public services; capital investment; public service delivery and performance Treasury interest in devolution Child poverty, welfare reform and oversight of the integration of the tax and benefit system Assist the Chancellor where necessary on a wide range of economic, international and European issues 23 Secretary of State for Wales The role of the Secretary of State for Wales and the Wales Office is to promote the devolution settlement for Wales, to promote the interests of Wales in policy formulation by the Government, to promote government policies in Wales, to steer through Parliament legislation giving specific powers to the National Assembly for Wales, to operate the constitutional settlement under the Government of Wales Act, 2006, to undertake Parliamentary business, and to deal with Royal matters.
+23 Secretary of State for Work and Pensions The Department for Work and Pensions (DWP) is responsible for delivering support and advice through a modern network of services to people of working age, employers, pensioners, families and children and disabled people.
+Its key aims are to help its customers become financially independent and to help reduce child poverty.
+The Secretary of State has overall responsibility for all work and pension matters as well as public expenditure matters.